csjiet/HandOnHeart-AI/README.md

 ---

 (**Futurework**):
-1. With more data, these relative scores can be studied using unsupervised learning techniques, such as clustering to identify patterns and group patients based on their movement characteristics.
-This approach could enable us to track the progress of healthy vs non-healthy individuals and provide a quantitative means for monitoring rehabilitation progress in patients with hand mobility issues.
+1. With more data, these relative scores can be analyzed using unsupervised learning techniques, such as clustering, to uncover patterns and group patients based on their movement characteristics.
+This approach could help us track the progress of healthy versus non-healthy individuals and monitor rehabilitation progress in patients with mobility impairments.
 2. We can introduce the z-depth of hand landmarks to capture additional spatial information.
 3. Hand landmark features can be trained as a binary classification problem --- stroke vs non-stroke --- using deep learning models.